spewil/kyberphysics/analysis_thoughts.md

 # analysis ideas

+what OFC model would fit the data at each point? reconstruct / fit the best controller?

+to disambiguate model-based and model-free, look at "adjustments"-- online corrections find examples where noise or something deviates, and an adjustment is made have a rule for adjustments, and scrutinize the movements after the adjustment can we do this on multiple timescales? find a space where adjustments stand out (velocity?)

+sensory prediction
+reward prediction (we know the reward structure)

+calibration
+- strategies low-to-high or high-to-low?
+- any features across trials? (same strategy?)
+- "null" and "non-null" space?

-directions of modes relative to targets correlate with performance?
+directions of modes relative to targets correlate with performance? alignment of dominant modes with target directions
+- dominant modes-- projections of random emg? eigendirections?
+- alignment = cosine distance

 is the calibration the same each time?
 (the target bar order will be different, but the layout is the same?)